-Due to small differences in the definitions of land use categories and accounting categories respectively the results are not 100 % comparable.
+However due to small differences in the definitions of land use categories and accounting categories respectively the results are not 100 % comparable.
 The initial state (2010) of the FRL is based on the same sample units as the Swedish reporting to the EU and the UNFCCC.
 Due to slightly different rules for land use change the initial state in 2010 is not exactly the same.
-E.g. basing the FRL on the average management 2000-2009, makes the different approaches less comparable after 2010.
+E.g.